raguay/ModalFileManager-NWjs/README.md

 But, I've never been happy with the file managers I've used. [fman](https://fman.io/) is great, but not actively being maintained and expanded upon.
 I also don't really like python, it's API language.
 So, I decided to jump in and make one to suit me better.
 This is how Modal File Manager was started.
 I wanted something that was as configurable as TkDesk was, but with a modal keyboard model for hotkeys.
 To take it even further, new modes and keymaps can be added with extensions.
 Along with anything else you can do with a full Node.js backend.

+Modal File Manager is also somewhat minimal in the UI.
+Many graphical file managers have buttons, shelves, etc. all over the place with information everywhere.
+I decided to make the main interface as low keyed as possible with all other information in the status line or extras panel.
+Extra file information is on the status line for the current cursor location.
+More information is displayed in extras panel as well.

 Since there are so many dual pane file managers available, I knew this would never be a marketable product (and I did not want the hassle of endless customer complaint over a feature not working the way they want it).
 Therefore, I'm making this an open source project to hopefully get some help from other to really making this thing shine.

 Therefore, I hope you enjoy this little program as much as I have.
-Feel free to sponor the project or just give me some tips along the way.
-Any help is appriciated.
+Feel free to sponsor the project, help code some of it (just send in the pull requests), or just give me some tips along the way.
+Any help is appreciated.

 I've created multiple open source resources (I have around 80 GitHub repositories), but this is the first full product.
 Therefore, please bear with me as I learn about maintaining and supporting an open source project.